TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

 Detailed Unit Window, which expands on the unit window in the map view.
 Check out the readme for more info.
- 1. 0-unitwindow.js
+ 1. 0_unitwindow-config.js
- 2. R-unitwindow-extralarge.js
+ 2. R-unitwindow-large.js
- 3. R-unitwindow-large.js
+ 3. R-unitwindow-med.js
- 4. R-unitwindow-med-v1.js **OR** R-unitwindow-med-v2.js

 Objective Window, which adds a new window to the map screen that allows you to display custom text.
 Check out its readme, it is VERY important.